 Why we offer the tool for free

-Operators deserve clarity before investing time.
-The calculator shows the upside first so you can decide if a structured review routine is worth the effort.
+Operators deserve clarity before they invest time and money.
+The calculator shows the upside first so you can decide whether a structured review routine is worth the effort.
 If it is, use Reviato to track themes, spot trends, and fix the issues that keep showing up.

 Methodology in brief